pkmishra/pkmishra.github.io/source/_posts/2015-04-22-leading-team-tips.markdown

 + Set the weekly objectives and push people to make sure they achieve that.
 You must hold everyone accountable and bring ownership.
 These small wins and sense of achievement can do wonders.

-+ Have flexible work hours however don't forget to set core hours where everyone should be approchable.
++ Have flexible work hours however don't forget to set core hours where everyone should be approachable.

 + Make 'connect' with your team members, be fair towards everyone and towards the organization need.